badj/api-with-cypress-e2e-tests-poc/README.md

 This project is a boilerplate Node.js API server built with **Express** supporting **CRUD operations** for a simple `Item` entity.
 It features:

 - **Swagger UI documentation** for easy API reference and exploration
+- **Jest and supertes unit tests** to verify all API endpoints accurately
 - **TODO:**
   - **End-to-End tests** using Cypress that verify both the availability of Swagger docs and the functionality of every CRUD endpoint